1 / 10

 The slightly sportier Kia Sportage GT-Line adds 19-inch alloy wheels (18-inch on the hybrid), chrome exterior highlights and a gloss black radiator grille, side sills and wheel arch mouldings.
 Rear privacy glass is standard, while inside there's a 12.3-inch navigation system, suede leather seats, sports pedals and a D-shaped perforated leather steering wheel.

 The mid-range Kia Sportage 3 is also based on the 2 but adds 18-inch alloy wheels, rear privacy glass and LED front fog lights.
 Inside, you'll find black cloth and faux-leather seats, a heated steering wheel, heated front and rear outer seats and a 12.3-inch navigation system.
 There's also a 12.3-inch digital instrument display.

 Things start to get a bit premium with the Kia Sportage 4.
 Standard equipment includes a panoramic sunroof, Harman Kardon premium sound system and a wireless phone charger.
 The 4 trim level also comes with a range of driver-assist tech, LED tail lights and ambient interior lighting, while cosmetic exterior highlights include a gloss black radiator grille and chrome garnishes.

 Topping the range is the Kia Sportage GT-Line S, which adds bespoke exterior styling, 19-inch alloy wheels (18-inch alloys on the hybrid), artificial leather and suede upholstery and ventilated front seats with 10-way power adjustment.
 There's also an electric tailgate and an optional two-tone black roof.

 Ask the heycar experts: common questions

-Is a Kia Sportage a good car?
+Is the Kia Sportage a good family car?